Please click on the logos below to find out more about airlines that fly similar routes to Great Lakes Airlines:

 About Great Lakes Airlines

 Great Lakes Airlines was an American regional airline operating domestic scheduled and charter services.
 Its corporate headquarters were located in Cheyenne, Wyoming, with a hub at Denver International Airport.
 Great Lakes Airlines was a large United Express feeder carrier through the 1990s decade operating to over 100 cities.
-The airline was established by Doug Voss and Ivan Simpson and started operations on April 5, 1977.
-It began scheduled services on October 12, 1981, with flights between Spencer, Iowa, and Des Moines, Iowa.
-In February 1988, Great Lakes acquired Alliance Airlines, adding six cities around Lake Michigan to the route network.
+The airline was established by Doug Voss and Ivan Simpson and started operations on abril 5, 1977.
+It began scheduled services on octubre 12, 1981, with flights between Spencer, Iowa, and Des Moines, Iowa.
+In febrero 1988, Great Lakes acquired Alliance Airlines, adding six cities around Lake Michigan to the route network.
 In the following years it continued to expand with routes mainly concentrated around a hub at Chicago O'Hare International Airport.

 Great Lake Airlines' fleet included Embraer EMB 120 Brasilia, Beechcraft Beech 1900D Airliner, Beechcraft 1900D Airline 9 Seat.